This page updated 8 Jan 2016

-Those seeing help in understanding the issues with various alternate programs, and potential solutions, my find it helpful to join the TMG-Refugees list on RootsWeb.
+Those seeking help in understanding the issues with various alternate programs, and potential solutions, my find it helpful to join the TMG-Refugees list on RootsWeb.
 You can view the list Archives to see if it might be helpful.

 I urge TMG users to not make any rash choices.